-- 1. Interact with industry (small, medium, and large). - 2.
+- 1. Interact with industry (small,medium,andlarge). - 2.
 Involve in research/testing/projects to understand their problems and help creative and innovative methods to solve the problem. - 3.
-Involve in case studies and field visits/ fieldwork. - 4.
-Accustom to the use of standards/codes etc., to narrow the gap between academia and industry. - 5.
+Involve in case studies and field visits/field work. - 4.
+Accustom to the use of standards/codes etc., to narrow the gap between academic and industry. - 5.
 Handle advanced instruments to enhance technical talent. - 6.
-Gain confidence in modelling of systems and algorithms for transient and steady-state operations, thermal study, etc. - 7.
-Work on different software/s (tools) to simulate, analyze and authenticate the output to interpret and conclude.
+Gain confidence in modeling of systems and algorithms for transient and steady-state operations, thermal study ,etc. - 7.
+Work on different Software/s(tools) to simulate, analyse and authenticate the output to interpretand conclude.

-All activities should enhance student's abilities to employment and/or self-employment opportunities, management skills, Statistical analysis, fiscal expertise, etc.

-Students and the course instructor/s to involve either individually or in groups to interact together to enhance the learning and application skills of the study they have under taken.
-The students with the help of the course teacher can take up relevant technical-activities which will enhance their skill.
+All activities should enhance student's abilities to employment and/or self-employment opportunities, management skills, Statistical analysis, fiscal expertise, etc.Students and the course instructor/s to be involved either individually or in groups to interact together to enhance the learning and application skills of thestudy they have undertaken.
+The students with the help of the course teacher can take up relevant technical-activities that will enhance their skills.
 The prepared report shall be evaluated for CIE marks.